 The irony abounded when Bush—a former co-owner of the Rangers—threw that ceremonial first pitch with the Grzenda ball.
 Schneider, known as a memorabilia collector, had ideas about keeping the ball until Grzenda asked to have it back.
 Schneider obliged happily by all accounts.
 Grzenda loved two things primarily in his life, and baseball was the second of them.

-The first he met in Birmingham, taking her out for hamburgers and shakes after the Barons bat boy handed her his note.
+They first met in Birmingham, he taking her out for hamburgers and shakes after the Barons bat boy handed her his note.
 They married a year later and stayed that way happily for sixty years and two days.
 For two thirds of their marriage, they lived and loved with the husband part of capital lore.

 Maybe it wasn’t quite the way Grzenda would have preferred becoming such lore.
 But that, too, is so Washington.